Investigating VTubing as a Reconstruction of Streamer Self-Presentation: Identity, Performance, and Gender: Methodology

 \section{Methodology}

 To gain deeper insights into VTubers' identities, streaming practices, and self-presentation from third-person perspectives and creators' subjective and conscious reflections, we conducted participant observation of 7 VTuber channels and semi-structured interviews with 9 VTubers (C1-7, I1-9; \autoref{VTuber_Demographics}).
+The 7 observed VTuber (C1-7) and 9 interviewed VTubers (I1-9) are independent of each other.
 As VTubing typically involves both video sharing and live streaming, all VTubers involved also regularly uploaded videos to their channels of themselves singing or dancing, highlights of their streams, etc. All VTubers were ethnically Chinese and regularly live streamed via YouTube Live, Twitch, or Bilibili.
 Bilibili is a Chinese video sharing platform similar to YouTube, that provides live streaming features and is famous for its Japanese ACG (anime, comics, and gaming) culture where VTubing originated.